bids-standard/bids-specification/src/04-modality-specific-files/06-intracranial-electroencephalography.md

 loss of crucial metadata specific to manufacturers and specific iEEG systems.
 We also encourage users to provide additional meta information extracted from the manufacturer-specific data files in the sidecar JSON file.
-Other relevant files MAY be included alongside the original EEG data in the [`/sourcedata` directory](../02-common-principles.md#source-vs-raw-vs-derived-data).
+Other relevant files MAY be included alongside the original iEEG data in the [`/sourcedata` directory](../02-common-principles.md#source-vs-raw-vs-derived-data).

 ### Terminology: Electrodes vs. Channels

-For proper documentation of iEEG recording metadata it is important to understand the difference between electrode and channel: An EEG electrode is attached to the skin, whereas a channel is the combination of the analog differential amplifier and analog-to-digital converter that result in a potential (voltage) difference that is stored in the EEG dataset.
+For proper documentation of iEEG recording metadata it is important to understand the difference between electrode and channel: An iEEG electrode is placed on or in the brain, whereas a channel is the combination of the analog differential amplifier and analog-to-digital converter that result in a potential (voltage) difference that is stored in the iEEG dataset.
 We employ the following short definitions:

 -   Electrode = A single point of contact between the acquisition system and the